-Andrew Cuomo’s top aide resigns
+Cuomo’s top aide resigns as governor faces harassment furor

-ALBANY, N.Y. — Melissa DeRosa, New York Gov. Andrew Cuomo‘s top aide, has resigned from her role, she told the media Sunday night, about a week after a state attorney general report found the governor had sexually harassed 11 women.
+ALBANY, N.Y.
+(AP) — Melissa DeRosa, a fixture next to Gov. Andrew Cuomo for months during his coronavirus news conferences, resigned late Sunday on the heels of a report that found Cuomo sexually harassed 11 women, leaving the governor without his top aide as he faces the prospect of impeachment.

-DeRosa, who joined Cuomo’s administration in 2013, eventually became one of the governor’s most trusted confidantes.
-She wrote in a statement to news organizations that serving the people of New York had been “the greatest honor of my life.”
+DeRosa, who had been one of Cuomo’s most fierce defenders and strategists, said in a statement sent to multiple new organizations that serving the people of New York had been “the greatest honor of my life.”

-“Personally, the past two years have been emotionally and mentally trying,” DeRosa wrote in her statement.
-“I am forever grateful for the opportunity to have worked with such talented and committed colleagues on behalf of our state.”
+But she added that “Personally, the past two years have been emotionally and mentally trying.”

+“I am forever grateful for the opportunity to have worked with such talented and committed colleagues on behalf of our state,” she said.
-DeRosa often defended Cuomo when he faced public criticism.
-In March, she told lawmakers that Cuomo’s administration didn’t turn over nursing home death data to legislators last August because of worries the information would be used against them by President Donald Trump’s administration.

-DeRosa is chair of the New York State Council on Women and Girls, which Cuomo launched in 2017 to, in part: “make sure that every policy enacted and each program created takes into account the experiences of women and girls and tries to further advance equality in our state.”

-As the aftermath of the attorney general’s report unfolds, Cuomo, a Democrat, has dug in for the fight of his political life despite the threat of potential criminal investigations and widespread calls for his impeachment.
+DeRosa’s departure comes as Cuomo has dug in for the fight of his political life despite the threat of criminal investigations and widespread calls for his impeachment.

-Scores of Democrats, including President Joe Biden, House Speaker Nancy Pelosi and some past Cuomo loyalists, have urged him to leave office or face an impeachment battle he probably cannot win.
+Scores of Democrats, including President Joe Biden, have urged him to leave office or face an impeachment battle he probably cannot win.

 About two-thirds of state Assembly members have already said they favor an impeachment trial if he refuses to resign.
 Nearly all 63 members of the state Senate have called for Cuomo to step down or be removed.

 Commisso has said Cuomo reached under her shirt and fondled her when they were alone in a room at the Executive Mansion last year and on another occasion rubbed her rear end while they posed for a photo.
+She was the first woman to file a criminal complaint against Cuomo.

 “He broke the law,” she said in an excerpt of an interview scheduled to be aired in full on Monday.